catamaran solar rebuild, blue water cruiser

 Sig-Tech Electrical, repositioned all electrical for us.

-Five of the six saloon windows required reseating—unsurprising, as all were among the larger panels.
-In addition, both forward-facing hatches were found to be corroded and leaking, with visible run lines evident on the front windows, both inside and out.
+Five of the six saloon windows required reseating, which was not entirely unexpected given that they were among the yacht’s largest window panels.
+In addition, both forward-facing hatches were found to be leaking and heavily corroded, with visible water run marks present on the front windows both internally and externally.

-One advantage of the Leopard design is the forward door, which provides excellent ventilation.
-Taking this into account, the decision was made to replace the front windows entirely and eliminate the smaller hatches—at a cost comparable to simply replacing the two smaller hatches.
+One of the key advantages of the Leopard design is the forward access door, which provides excellent natural ventilation throughout the saloon.
+With this in mind, the decision was made to replace the forward window panels entirely and remove the smaller opening hatches altogether—a solution that was comparable in cost to replacing the two corroded hatches alone.

-Repairs were carried out using Sikaflex 295 UV, requiring a considerable number of tubes.
-The work was completed with notable efficiency and attention to detail, making a complex process appear straightforward.
-The windows were then carefully braced and left to cure for a full week before supports were removed and final touch-ups completed.
+The replacement and resealing process was completed using Sikaflex 295 UV, requiring a substantial amount of adhesive across the large window panels.
+Despite the complexity of the job, the work was carried out with impressive efficiency and attention to detail.
+Once installed, the windows were carefully braced and left to cure for a full seven days before the supports were removed and final finishing work completed.

 __________